Scaffold-Stark/ss2-docs/docs/components/RainbowKitCustomConnectButton.md

 sidebar_position: 7
 ---

-# RainbowKitCustomConnectButton
+# CustomConnectButton

-Scaffold-ETH 2 uses a custom _"Connect Button"_, based on RainbowKit, that is enhanced with several useful features:
+Scaffold-Stark 2 uses a custom _"Connect Button"_, that is enhanced with several useful features:

 - **Balance Display**: Shows the balance of the native token from the connected address.
 - **Chain Name and Color**: Displays the name of the connected blockchain and uses a distinct color for each chain.